 Instead, you’ll add the CSS to separate

 that file in the component metadata’s

 styleUrls list property like this:

-The designers gave us CSS to make the navigation links in our
+The provided CSS makes the navigation links in the

 AppComponent look more like selectable buttons.